Candid-Moe/Zorth/docs/implementation.md

 ## Routines

+Parameters are passed in the data stack, always as a word.

-Routines that implements the *XXX* Forth word must be called using the *fcall* macro.
+Routines that implements a Forth word must be called using the *fcall* macro.
 Those must start with `fenter` macro (copies return address to the return stack) and exit with `fret`.

 Example: